Welcome to Dublin

 If you're spending a weekend in Dublin, don't miss out on the Guiness Storehouse and Kilmainham Jail - and of course our infamous Dublin pubs.
 There are a huge range of cosy, friendly pubs where you can listen to live music, watch live comedy acts and really get to know the firendly Irish people!

-When you study abroad in Ireland at UCD, you'll find that Dublin is the gateway to exploring Ireland, with numerous bus and train connections to the North, South and West of the island if you're planning a weekend trip.
+There are so many reasons that international students choose to study abroad in Ireland.
+And when you study at UCD, you'll find that Dublin is the gateway to exploring Ireland, with numerous bus and train connections to the North, South and West of the island if you're planning a weekend trip.
 Find out details on Bus Eireann and Irish Rail websites.

 Check out Raelene's video below for more tips on great things to do as an international student in Dublin.